 - request your username

 - reset your password (can be prevented if you enabled a Master Key)

-- reset your Two-factor Authentication (2FA) method (requires your Master Key)
+- request to bypass your Two-factor Authentication (2FA) method (requires your Master Key)

 - change the email address registered on your Kraken account

 What can I do to keep my email safe?

 Your password should be randomly generated, longer than 16 characters and preferably generated and stored by a password manager.
 It must not not be shared between multiple services.
 No matter how complex your password is, if you use the same password on different platforms, you risk having your password compromised on a poorly protected site and reused on all your accounts.

 A password manager is a tool that creates and stores passwords for you, so you can use different passwords on different sites and services without having to memorise them.
 They generate strong and complex passwords that humans are unlikely to guess.